ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic login
     ```

 8. Run the following script to allow the replication user `repl` to replicate data from the slave container.
-Note the <repl password> is the same one passed to the slave container above.
+Note the &lt;repl password&gt; should be the same one passed to the slave container above.
     ```
     # cf ic exec mysql-slave sh /root/scripts/add_repl_master.sh --master-host=<master-hostname> --master-ip=<master-ip> --repl-passwd=<repl password>
     ```